sqlwatch/docs/installation/removal.md

 ---

+SQLWATCH is a SQL Server database.
+It can be removed in two ways:

 - TOC
 {: toc }

 ## dbatools

-SQLWATCH is a SQL Server database.
-It can be removed automatically via dbatools:
+Automatically with dbatools

 ```
 Uninstall-DbaSqlWatch